mrsimpson/slides-data-in-motion/slides.md

 <!--
 Stream processing requires a **different mental model** compared to state-oriented application programming models.

 Also, there's an **"event" in "eventual consistency"**.
-While Flink will make sure, that in the end, everything is processed consistently, there might be steps in between where some parts have been processed, while others are still pending.
+While Flink will make sure that in the end, everything is processed consistently, there might be steps in between where some parts have been processed, while others are still pending.
 This may require explanations to the user on the UI.

-Observing, how a continuously running application behaves requires appropriate metrics.
+Observing how a continuously running application behaves requires appropriate metrics.
 They deviate from what's common to observe for restful applications.

-The way, job manager and task manager interact, also with the state-backend, is not easy to understand.
+The way job manager and task manager interact, also with the state backend, is not easy to understand.
 It's deeply integrated into the tooling.
 -->

 ---